gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 }
 ```

-Custom claims are set by the admin sdk, for example in a Cloud Functions for Firebase like this.
+Custom claims are set by the admin SDK, for example in a Cloud Functions for Firebase like this.

 ```js
 admin.auth().setCustomUserClaims(uid, { role: 'admin' })